In divorce cases where there are differences of opinion about child custody or parental rights, the court may appoint a guardian ad litem (GAL).

 Although their recommendation is not the final decision, the judge will usually follow the guardian ad litem’s advice in their judgment.

-How can a GAL Help my Case?
+How can a Guardian Ad Litem help my case?

 You may have concerns about your child staying with the other parent.